restradaaguila/Masked-Autoencoders_Vision/README.md

 ## Critical Analysis

-+ Results of the MAEViT and the comparison of their method with other ViT models are compelling evidence for their claim
++ Results of the MAEViT, ablation studies, and comparison of their method with other ViT models are compelling evidence for their claim
++ The ablation studies demonstrated that the factors they claim are the most optimal are the best performing.
 + I wish the github repo and code was linked to the paper

-## Key Takeaways

 ## Additional Resources
 + Intro to autoencoders video (https://www.youtube.com/watch?v=qiUEgSCyY5o&ab_channel=IBMTechnology)